 Explore Collective Worship Series

-For ideas for getting to grips with Anglican Liturgy and ready to go collective worship ideas on unusual themes, look at the following resources published by Jumping Fish, our very own publishing arm.
+For ideas for getting to grips with Anglican Liturgy and ready to go collective worship ideas on unusual themes, look at the following resources published by Jumping Fish, the publishing arm of the Diocese of Gloucester.

 Explore The Language of Spirituality in Collective Worship